Anthony Summers: Career

-Books
+Works

 Summers has written about historical figures including Tsar Nicholas II of Russia, President John F. Kennedy, FBI Director J. Edgar Hoover, President Richard Nixon, and Admiral Husband Kimmel, who commanded the U.S. fleet at Pearl Harbor.
 He is author of a major book on the 9/11 attacks on New York and Washington.
 He has also written biographies of celebrities Marilyn Monroe and Frank Sinatra, and investigations of Britain's Profumo Affair and the 2007 disappearance in Portugal of the British child, Madeleine McCann.

 Most of Summers' books were developed as TV documentaries.
 Honeytrap was credited as a source for the John Hurt movie Scandal.

 The File on the Tsar, with Tom Mangold (1976)

 Summers published The File on the Tsar with former BBC colleague, Tom Mangold, in 1976.
 The book is on the disappearance and presumed execution of Nicholas II, last Tsar of Russia, and his family.
 In the UK, The Sunday Times said it "demolished the massacre story beyond recovery.
 There is not a dull page in this book."
 In the U.S.A., the Los Angeles Times called it "a compelling and impressive work", Cosmopolitan deemed it "sensational...a masterful work of great suspense, meticulously researched".
 In a comparison that must surely have pleased the authors, The Toronto Sun rated the book's "superlative investigative reporting that makes Woodward and Bernstein seem like beginners."